About us

 Trip organizers do not arrange carpools, which is optional, but we do encourage carpooling.
 Once the participants list is set, the Organizer will solicit those willing to drive or seeking a ride and share contact info for those who wish to participate in carpooling.
 Confirm your travel arrangements before you RSVP for the trip.
 Each car should make its own gas reimbursement arrangements.Costs:

-Camping fees for the trip will be divided evenly among the participants and collected by organizers.
-Approximately $5-15/person.Acknowledgement:
+Camping fees ($10/person) for the trip will be collected by organizers.
+This will cover the campground cost and Friday night firewood.Acknowledgement:

 As a member of the Chicago Backpackers Group, by registering (RSVPing) for this event, you accept that Hiking & Backpacking can be a dangerous sport and fully assume all risks associated with such participation, including travel to and from the event.
 You agree to be responsible for your own safety and equipment.
 You realize that conditions, obstacles, and weather are always changing, and your personal safety cannot be guaranteed.
 You understand the Meetup.com Terms of Service agreement which you signed when you joined Meetup (link below) and accept that participation is at your own risk.
 You agree to communicate with event organizers to plan for the trip and sign the Release of Liability provided by the organizers prior to participation.Click here to review the Meetup.com Terms of Service.